Ahh, seasonal inventory. Can’t live with it, can’t live without it.

 - Automate stock counts, syncing refunds, returns, and incoming units.

 Tip #4.
-Go local in your inventory sourcing for peak seasons 🚚
+Go local in your seasonal inventory sourcing 🚚

 When your money-making season hits, time is of the essence.
 With quick access to goods, you’ll be in a great position to sweep up sales from the brands that go out of stock due to supply chain misfires and shipping delays.